Table of Contents

 However, when you pay, there are two negotiation strategies you can try as a last-ditch attempt to remove American Capital Enterprises from your credit report:

-- Pay for delete: You might be able to convince American Capital Enterprises to remove the negative mark in exchange for paying off the debt.
+- Pay for delete: You might be able to convince American Capital Enterprises to remove the derogatory mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
 Once the account is paid off, you can send American Capital Enterprises a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
+Create your letter using our free goodwill letter template.

 If all else fails, remember that collection accounts only stay on your credit report for 7 years.
 Like all negative marks, American Capital Enterprises will fall off your credit eventually.